 The successful operation of the Corporation's business will depend upon the availability of, and competition for, skilled labour and supply of required goods and services.
 There is a risk that the Corporation may have difficulty sourcing the required labour and goods and services required in its operations.
 The risk could manifest itself through an inability to recruit new employees or contractors without a dilution of talent, to train, develop and retain high quality and experienced employees or contractors without unacceptably high attrition, and to satisfy an employee's work/life balance and desire for competitive compensation.
-The labour market in Alberta is particularly tight due to a strengthening commodity price environment and increased field activities after a prolonged period of weak commodity prices, lack of work certainty, lower wages and COVID-19 which resulted in an exodus of skilled workers from the oil and gas industry.
-Labour, equipment and materials necessary for the Corporation's operations may also be in short supply, subject to substantial cost inflation, and the Corporation may experience substantial delays in transportation of materials given the impacts of COVID-19 on global supply chains and logistics.
+The labour market in Alberta is particularly tight due to a strengthening commodity price environment and increased field activities after a prolonged period of weak commodity prices, lack of work certainty, lower wages and the COVID-19 pandemic which resulted in an exodus of skilled workers from the oil and gas industry.
+Labour, equipment and materials necessary for the Corporation's operations may also be in short supply, subject to substantial cost inflation, and the Corporation may experience substantial delays in transportation of materials given global supply chain constraints and logistics.